oconnor663/jacko.io/posts/snooze.md

 }
 ```

-This loop is trying to to drive `future1` to completion, while waking up every
+This loop is trying to drive `future1` to completion, while waking up every
 so often to do some background work.
 The `select!` macro polls both `&mut
 future1` and a [`Sleep`] future until one of them is ready, then it drops both
 of them and runs the `=>` body of the winner.[^output] The loop creates a new